OMaciasd/CI-CD/README.md

 ## Requirements.

 - Have a GitLab Account.
-- Have a Server for the private corridor (EC2, WSL, Docker, Ubuntu, VM)
+- Have a Server for the private runner (EC2, WSL, Docker, Ubuntu, VM)
 - Create or clone Two or more projects with repositories and submodules.

 ## Walkthrought.